 For the remainder of Bush's first term, Powell tried to establish an international coalition to assist in the rebuilding of Iraq.
 In September 2004, he testified before Congress that the intelligence sources he used in his February presentation to the United Nations were "wrong" and it was unlikely that Saddam had any stockpiles of weapons of mass destruction.
 Powell advised the committee of the necessity to reform the intelligence community in order to improve its gathering and analysis.
 In 2004, after acknowledging it was unlikely that Iraq possessed stockpiles of weapons of mass destruction, Powell announced his resignation as secretary of state.
 National Security Adviser Condoleezza Rice was his successor.

-Since his retirement, Powell has remained vocal on political topics, openly criticizing the Bush administration on a number of issues.
+After his retirement, Powell remained vocal on political topics, openly criticizing the Bush administration on a number of issues.
 In September 2006, Powell joined moderate Senate Republicans in supporting more rights and better treatment for detainees at the Guantanamo detention facility.
 In October 2008, Powell made headlines again when he announced his endorsement of Barack Obama for president.

-Powell has also spent much of his retirement in the business community.
+Powell also spent much of his retirement in the business community.
 In 2006, he was a speaker at a special series called Get Motivated, along with former New York Mayor Rudolph Giuliani.
 Powell also joined Kleiner Perkins Caufield & Byers, a Silicon Valley venture capital firm, as a "strategic limited partner."
-Most recently he joined the board of directors at Steve Case's new company, Revolution Health, a health-related portal site and social network that provides online tools to help people better manage their health.
+He joined the board of directors at Steve Case's new company, Revolution Health, a health-related portal site and social network that provides online tools to help people better manage their health.

-Powell has spent much of his life inspiring many with his leadership skills and life experiences.
+Powell spent much of his life inspiring many with his leadership skills and life experiences.
 Along with his wife, Powell began America's Promise Alliance, as part of their dedication to the wellbeing of children and youth of all socioeconomic levels and their commitment to seeing that young people receive the resources necessary to succeed.